In this article, I’m going to talk about the average settlement for a broken arm.

-Zach’s mom left this recommended me on my law firm’s Facebook page.
+In addition, Zach’s mom recommended me on my law firm’s Facebook page.
+After all, she initially hired me when Zach was still a minor.
 Here is what she said:

 I found Justin after being in a car accident with my kids in Florida.
 My then 17 year old son suffered a fractured humerus and needed surgery with permanent hardware.